INWTlab/dbrequests/README.md

 df # table test, including column 'name' as pandas DataFrame with index 'id'
 ```

-You can also send queries with no table Output to the database via `send_bulk_query`, which exhibits the same behavior ar `send_query`:
+You may also send queries with no table as output to the database via `send_bulk_query`, which exhibits the same behavior as `send_query`:

 ```python
 db.send_bulk_query('drop test from test;')